zerostaticthemes/jekyll-serif-theme/README.md

 I've been building open source themes for all the main static site generators for over 4 years now.
 My premium themes allow me to continue to allocate time to maintain, improve and build new open source themes.

 1. Leave a star ⭐🙏🏻
-2. Make a contribution to this theme, add a feature, fix a bug, nothing is to small
+2. Make a contribution to this theme, add a feature, fix a bug, nothing is too small
 2. Mention this theme on twitter [@zerostaticio](https://twitter.com/zerostaticio) 📢
 3. Purchase a premium theme 🔥